romanjoffee/java-mnist-tutorial/README.md

 Java 8

 ## Description
-Spring-boot app.
+Spring-boot app

 Configuration is set in `AppConfiguration.java` and `application.yml`

-Main model logic (i.e. back-propagation) is in `Processor.java`.
+Main model logic (i.e. back-propagation) is in `Processor.java`

 Training can be executed in 2 modes - `serial` and `concurrent`